DorBitton/CI-jenkins-nexus-sonarq/README.md

 ## Vagrant

+In our <a href="https://github.com/DorBitton/CI-jenkins-nexus-sonarq/tree/main/Vagrant%20Files">Vagrant</a>
-In our Vagrant folder we can find how to Install Vagrant.
+ folder we can find how to Install Vagrant.
 After installed, download the Vagrant File and open a Terminal in that location:
 ```
 Vagrant up
 ```